 If you are interested in participating in this programme, please contact the Disability Support Service at (021) 4902985 or email@example.com

 Students with disabilities may avail of alternative exam arrangements if this support is deemed necessary as part of the student’s needs assessment.

 Any examination support which may be required by an individual student must be agreed, as part of a needs assessment with a Disability Advisor early in the academic year.
 You are advised to meet your advisor to discuss your needs.

-Alternative examinations arrangements for end of semester 1 exams must be finalised by the 3rd October 2014 and for end of semester 2 exams by 31 January 2015 .
+Alternative examinations arrangements for end of semester 1 exams must be finalised by the end of October and for end of semester 2 exams by the end of January.
 Arrangements cannot be made/changed after these dates.

 In Class Examinations

 If you have in class examinations during the course of the semester, you may be able to use the exam arrangements granted to you for these exams, although arrangements are generally not put in place for MCQ exams.
 Please complete the In-Class Exams Form a week ahead of the scheduled exam and return it to your Disability Advisor.
 Late applicaitons unfortunately cannot be processed.

 Alternative Exam Forms

 The Occupational Therapy Service works with college students to coach you through any areas of your life in which you are experiencing difficulty, empowering you to make changes to your life that will enhance your overall health and wellbeing, enabling you to succeed in maintaining a balanced student life.